8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 “The one striking exception to the otherwise general rule about postdivorce decline in health were women who had been in distant or hostile marriages.”- Dr. E. Mavis Hetherington, For Better or For Worse, p.
 59

-That means that with 700,000+ divorces every year in the U.S., we can estimate that that tens of thousands, if not hundreds of thousands of divorces, fall into this category of being truly life-saving divorces for the kids.
+That means that with 700,000+ divorces every year in the U.S., we can estimate that tens of thousands, if not hundreds of thousands of divorces fall into this category of being truly life-saving divorces for the kids.

-The author is misleading readers about Dr. Linda Waite’s real conclusions.
+Bisignano is misleading readers about Dr. Linda Waite’s conclusions.
 Her findings did not “debunk the myth of the happy divorcee.”

-But that means that one-in-three did not become happy.
-Here is in the last sentence of Waite’s report:
+But that means that one in three did not become happy.
+Here is the last sentence of Waite’s report:

 “Both people and marriages are likely to be happier in communities with a strong commitment to marital permanence.
 While some marriages are so destructive that divorce or separation is the best outcome, marriages are more likely to be both happy and stable when marriage is highly valued – a key relation in whose success family, friends, faith communities, counselors, family-law attorneys, and the wider society have an important stake.” – Linda J. Waite, Don Browning, William J. Doherty, Maggie Gallagher, Ye Luo, and Scott M. Stanley, Does Divorce Make People Happy, Institute for Family Values, 2002, p.
 34.